 The State Board for Community and Technical Colleges allocates out to each college/district funds received in the state's budget.
-The model is based on performance in several key indicators, from general enrollments to enrollments in high-cost programs, as well as student completion and achievement points.
+The model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
+Due to increase/decrease in enrollment, it is estimated that the College will likely see an increase/decrease in state operating appropriations in future year.

-In fiscal year 2021 we receive a significant increase in funding as a result of the Workforce Education Investment Act (E2SHB 2158).
+In fiscal year 2021 we received a significant increase in funding as a result of the Workforce Education Investment Act (E2SHB 2158).
 The bill created a new fund, the Workforce Education Investment Account.
 Appropriations from the account are supported by an increase in the Business and Occupation tax.
 These funds were allocated to the colleges as directed in the legislation.
-Most of these appropriations are budgeted to continue in fiscal year 2022.
+Most of these appropriations are budgeted to continue in fiscal year 2024.
 There were no other significant changes to the method of allocating funds to college districts.
-As the College continues to be affected by the results of the COVID-19 pandemic, a (significant/slight) decrease in enrollments has been experienced.

 While historically colleges have seen an increase in enrollments in times of higher unemployment, that has not been the trend the College has experienced at this time.
 The College will be looking closely at budgets and ways to innovate instruction to attract more students.